 We also believe that IRS audits should be handled by professionals, such as experienced CPAs, tax attorneys or Enrolled Agents.
 While hiring a professional is expensive, the risk of a “do it yourself” audit typically exceeds the savings in fees.
 Audits are fraught with emotions and fears and it is easy for an untrained taxpayer to take the audit in a bad direction.

-If the auditor wants to interview the taxpayer, we almost always represent the taxpayer at the interview.
+At our CPA firm, we generally represent the taxpayer at the audit interview.
+The taxpayer does not attend.
 This requires the CPA to be very knowledgeable about the client’s situation in order to be able to answer all the questions of the auditor.
 Careful preparation is required.

 Our philosophy of audit preparation is to be prepared for everything.
 That means that we tie out or validate every number on the return, not just the numbers that the auditor asks about in their initial request.
 We also review the IRS wage and income transcripts, to see if there is any income left off the tax returns that the auditor might know about.
 This way, there are no surprises and we are prepared for whatever comes up during the audit.